mortar-works/mortar-website/src/site/use-cases/accreditation-process.md

 Our environments ensure that these different information formats, informing different users and beneficiaries, are automatically generated.

 For the Dementia Friendly Venues Charter this involves the automatic creation of certification for public display, presentation on the public map of accredited venues, and a greater public awareness for those with dementia and their carers about accessible venues.
+You can visit the public map here: www.dfvc.hoopd.co.uk/venue-list

 ![Screenshot showing the public Dementia Friendly Venues Charter map]({{ '/static/images/use-cases/dfvcart01.png' | url }})